jimsober/jackpot/README.md

 * Single player game versus 1-3 computer opponents (2-4 player games).
 * Each game consists of 3 rounds.
-* Option to forfeit game at the end of first two rounds.
+* Option to forfeit game at the end of the first two rounds.
-* Option to play again at the end of game.
+* Option to play again at the end of the game.
 * 4 dice, two white and two yellow (see [Dice sides](#dice-sides)).
 * 3 or more of a tile in a row horizontally or diagonally scores (see [Scoring](#scoring)).
+* 5 of a tile in a row is known as a Jackpot (the name of the game).
 * Tiles can become unavailable if supply is depleted (see [Tile quantities](#tile-quantities)).

 ### Dice sides
-* White - 2 Orange, 2 Bells, 1 Cherry, 1 Money
+* White - 2 Orange, 2 Bell, 1 Cherry, 1 Money
 * Yellow - 3 Cherry, 1 Bell, 1 Orange, 1 Money

 ### Scoring